tully-t/Xeno/color-schemes/README.md

 ## Known Issues

-- Modal dialogs, like the Edit Pages dialog in System Monitor, are both unblurred and fully transparent without intervention
+- Modal dialogs, like the autocomplete popup in Kate, are both unblurred and fully transparent without intervention

 ### Contributing